kbase/relation_engine/api/README.md

 ```

 _Query params_
-* `init_collections` - optional - boolean - defaults to true - whether to initialize any new collections in arango (also creates indexes)
+* `init_collections` - optional - boolean - defaults to true - whether to initialize any new collections in arango (also creates indexes and views)
 * `spec_url` - optional - string - the specific url of the release to download and use (as a tarball).
 If left blank, then the latest release from github is used (not including any pre-releases or drafts).

 Every call to update specs will reset the spec data (do a clean download and overwrite).